Rama-Chunduri/Task-Manager/README.md

 >
 > To get into the directory we can do cd snand/final-project which will go into the final-project scope.
 >
-> If you want to create executables, you can run
+> If you want to create executables, you can run the tests you can use
 >
 > cmake .
 >
 > make
 >
 > You can then get into running the program.
 To be able to run the program.
 You can simply follow the specific lines.
 The below will be the complier line.
+> If you want to run the program, then please copy paste the below line into the terminal
 >
-> g++ -g -o a.out editTask.cpp main.cpp Menu.cpp Remind.cpp task.cpp taskList.cpp User.cpp viewSchedule.cpp
+> g++ -g -o a.out main.cpp Menu.cpp Remind.cpp task.cpp taskList.cpp User.cpp viewSchedule.cpp
 >
 > To run the program after compilation, you can run
 >